fylgja/site/src/components/theme.md

 This component does not create any CSS.

-And only contains some SCSS variable for Fylgja components, that have theme specific styles.
+And only contains shared SCSS variables for Fylgja components, that have theme specific styles.

-You can use this component to quickly override the specific styles, set to a button, links and more, via;
+You can use this component to quickly override the specific styles, to set any base colors or spacing, with;

 ```scss
 @use "@fylgja/theme" with (